Although I believed that I had taken significant steps to maintain a modicum of privacy in my 21st Century digital life, I was wrong.

 I am less than halfway through Bruce Schneier’s book, Data and Goliath, all about the hidden methods of collecting our personal data, and already I am discovering that my personal privacy plan has many holes.
 I’m not that different from most adults.
 Privacy, however, is going away, and we collaborate in the process by not making any specific decisions and by going along with the ways the Internet tracks us.
 We do have choices, and we educators and parents need to learn a lot more about maintaining privacy and then share what we’ve learned with young people.

 In the book’s first chapters Schneier addresses data collection, how trackers get added to my computers and digital devices as little files called cookies.
-With a quick search II found over 1,000 cookies and cache files on my laptop, despite the fact that I only allow cookies from places that I visit (about 650 were cookies).
+With a quick search, I found over 1,000 cookies and cache files on my laptop, despite the fact that I only allow cookies from places that I visit (about 650 were cookies).
 Some of these are useful and don’t bother me — like the cookies for the several catalogs where I regularly make purchases, the newspapers which I read, and the educational and musical organizations which I like.
 Read more about cache.
-Continue reading →
+Continue reading “How Much Privacy Do I Have?
+DuckDuckGo Gives More”→

 Finding good resources to help young people learn and understand more about data and photo collecting is key to building strong citizens in our 21st Century digital world.
 We adults can also learn a lot in the process.